FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 ---

-# Head tag or bottom of page?
+# Incude in the head tag or bottom of the page?

 - You can include a `<script>` in the `<head>` tag or anywhere inside the `<body>`
 - The best practice is to put scripts in the footer to prevent them from blocking the page load